mysteryyy/mlproj/README.md

+# Overview

+This project aims to create fair ML classifiers with regard to specific sensitive features.

 # **Note**:

 1. The code for solving the fair classification task using cross validation is given in train_model.py and test_res.py